Ceramic capacitor: History

 The typical style for ceramic capacitors beneath the disc (at that time called condensers) in radio applications at the time after the War from the 1950s through the 1970s was a ceramic tube covered with tin or silver on both the inside and outside surface.
 It included relatively long terminals forming, together with resistors and other components, a tangle of open circuit wiring.

 The easy-to-mold ceramic material facilitated the development of special and large styles of ceramic capacitors for high-voltage, high-frequency (RF) and power applications.

 With the development of semiconductor technology in the 1950s, barrier layer capacitors, or IEC class 3/EIA class IV capacitors, were developed using doped ferroelectric ceramics.
 Because this doped material was not suitable to produce multilayers, they were replaced decades later by Y5V class 2 capacitors.

 The early style of the ceramic disc capacitor could be more cheaply produced than the common ceramic tube capacitors in the 1950s and 1970s.
 An American company in the midst of the Apollo program, launched in 1961, pioneered the stacking of multiple discs to create a monolithic block.
 This "multi-layer ceramic capacitor" (MLCC) was compact and offered high-capacitance capacitors.
 The production of these capacitors using the tape casting and ceramic-electrode cofiring processes was a great manufacturing challenge.
 MLCCs expanded the range of applications to those requiring larger capacitance values in smaller cases.
 These ceramic chip capacitors were the driving force behind the conversion of electronic devices from through-hole mounting to surface-mount technology in the 1980s.
 Polarized electrolytic capacitors could be replaced by non-polarized ceramic capacitors, simplifying the mounting.

 In 1993, TDK Corporation succeeded in displacing palladium bearing electrodes with much cheaper nickel electrodes, significantly reducing production costs and enabling mass production of MLCCs.
+This technological improvement allowed price-based substitution of palladium following an increase in the price of palladium in 2000, which, when combined with manufacturers using their stockpiles instead of buying from the market and the slump in electronics demand during the dot com bubble, led to the 2001 demand for palladium in electronics collapsing to one third of the previous year (2.16 to 0.7 million OzT).
+As of 2025, demand has not recovered to its pre-2000 level.

 As of 2012, more than 1012 MLCCs are manufactured each year.
 Along with the style of ceramic chip capacitors, ceramic disc capacitors are often used as safety capacitors in electromagnetic interference suppression applications.
 Besides these, large ceramic power capacitors for high voltage or high frequency transmitter applications are also to be found.

 New developments in ceramic materials have been made with anti-ferroelectric ceramics.
 This material has a nonlinear antiferroelectric/ferroelectric phase change that allows increased energy storage with higher volumetric efficiency.
 They are used for energy storage (for example, in detonators).